noahehall/theBookOfNoah/0current/haproxy.md

       - each share stats, stick tables, etc
     - cpu-map: pin processes & threads to a specific cpu core
       - alwys use when setting nbproc/nbthread

     - option:
       - option httplog: use verbose log format in *mode http*
       - option tcplog: use verbose log format in *mode tcp*
+      - option httpchk: send layer 7 (http) health checks to backend server
+        - has to respond with 2xx|3xx to be considerd healthy
+        - tcp only has to respond (e.g. even a 5xx) to be considered health
+        - will default to send the request as *OPTIONS /*
+        - can be used with servers in *mode tcp* if they respond with http at the route specified

     - log-option: set a custom log format
     -